 To inmates who may be preparing legal documents, deciphering medical information, and improving their literacy, reading glasses are more than a luxury.
 Unfortunately, the King County Correctional Facility (Seattle) and the Norm Maleng Regional Justice Center (Kent)—like many jails around the country—are under-equipped to provide sufficient eye care to inmates.
 Even when reading glasses are made available in the commissary, many inmates are indigent and unable to purchase these instruments.

 In 2013, 102 pairs of reading glasses, 2 cleaning cloths, and 1 glasses repair kit were donated to inmates.
-In April 2014, 50 pairs were donated to the King County Correctional Facility.
-50 additional pairs are slated for donation in November 2014.
+100 pairs of glasses were donated to the King County Correctional Facility during 2014.
 These inexpensive but vital donations can make a real change for the inmates who receive a pair; Books to Prisoners is proud to support this initiative as an extension of our mission to provide tools to inmates that facilitate their well-being and eventual re-entry into their communities.

 - Donated glasses must be all plastic: metal frames and glass lenses are restricted in jails